 You might be familiar with the high APRs that come with no credit check loans, but did you also know that their lump sum payments could end up driving you into a cycle of debt?

-No credit check loans can be a good financial solution when you need cash in a hurry.
-But that doesn’t mean you should simply take the first loan you see advertised or enter the transaction without understanding the risks—especially if the loan is a short-term payday loan, title loan, or cash advance.
+No credit check loans can be a workable financial solution when you need cash in a hurry.
+But that doesn’t mean you should simply take the first loan you see advertised or enter the transaction without understanding the risks.

 When shopping around for a short-term no credit check loan, these are the three risks you need to know.